 Nobody likes getting tripped up by pitfalls that could have been avoided.
 Learn how Successful Fundraisers Avoid These Common Mistakes.

 Overcoming fundraising challenges

 Even if your fundraiser starts with great momentum, you might hit a stall midway through.
 Learn how to deal with this and other challenges in Six Online Fundraising Challenges and How to Overcome Them.

 Crowdfunding is key to collecting alumni donations

-Crowdfunding gives colleges and universities a new and powerful tool.
-It allows alumni to both donate and share a campaign.
-And it can easily dovetail with your other efforts, including fundraising events.
+Crowdfunding gives education institutions, colleges, and universities a new and powerful tool.
+It allows alumni to both donate and share a fundraiser they support.
+And it can also easily dovetail with your other efforts, including fundraising events.
 Don’t miss your chance to get your share of that $10 billion alumni donation pie.
-If you haven’t set up your GoFundMe crowdfunding campaign yet, launch your fundraiser today.
+If you haven’t set up your GoFundMe crowdfunding fundraiser yet, launch your fundraiser today.